hbowie/softdevbigideas/ideas/Make Problems Visible.md

 In lean thinking, this emphasis is reversed.
 Solving problems is viewed as a primary function for all workers, people are coached to enhance their problem-solving skills, and fluid structures are created and modified to adapt to emergent problems and their solutions.

-For more on this topic, see the Pagan Tuna post, &ldquo;<a href="http://www.pagantuna.com/posts/a-new-model-for-lean-culture.html" target="ref">A New Model for Lean Culture</a>.&rdquo;
+For more on this topic, see the Pagan Tuna post, &ldquo;<a href="http://www.pagantuna.com/posts/a-new-model-for-lean-culture.html" class="reflink" target="ref">A New Model for Lean Culture</a>.&rdquo;

 [lc]: http://www.pagantuna.com/posts/a-new-model-for-lean-culture.html